LEADERSHIP PROJECT 2015

 This demanding, yet challenging schedule creates a perfect environment for students to grow in their relationship with Christ and to develop ministry skills and leadership qualities.
 For a better idea of what a typical weekly schedule at Leadership Project looks like, click here.

-This year’s project is taking place from the end of May to the end of July 2015 (specific dates TBD).
+This year’s project is taking place from June 3-July 24, 2015.
 Leadership Project costs $2000 for the entire summer, covering housing, a project-wide meal each week, weekly project socials, and LP materials.
 It does not cover other meals or transportation.
 We encourage students to raise as much of this cost as possible from individual supporters and churches.

 Parent’s Weekend, Dates TBD